About The Postpartum Depression Alliance of Illinois

 Dr. Sarah Allen is a member of the American Psychological Association and British Psychological Society, a volunteer trainer and a consultant to medical practices wanting to have more effective screening/treatment for PPMDs.
 She has presented at both national and international conferences and has published research on Traumatic Childbirth and Postpartum Depression.

-Lita Simanis, LCSW, has been a Postpartum Support International Illinois coordinator since 2008.
-She is a helpline volunteer and the email support and resource person for the PPD IL Alliance.
+Lita Simanis, LCSW, has been a helpline volunteer with the PPD IL Alliance since 2008.
 Lita was elected to the Board of Directors of Postpartum Support International in 2014.
 She has helped to support and guide women and families through pregnancy and postpartum at the Alexian Brothers PMAD program since 2004, and is now the Program Coordinator.
 Lita is very proud of her two wonderful sons.

 Venessa Nickel is the mother of 2 beautiful children.
 She experienced Postpartum Depression with the birth of her second child 10 years ago.
 She writes, “I am living proof that with proper treatment and support you can recover from this illness.”
 Venessa was also an administrator for ppdsupportpage.com which provided online support and assistance to those dealing with postpartum mood disorders.

 Lara Vazquez is a proud mama of three, who experienced depression while pregnant with her third child.
 She was fortunate that her children’s pediatrician was well-read in perinatal depression, and this support was critical during pregnancy and nursing.
 After recovery, Lara’s goal became to eliminate the stigma of PPMDs.
 She has attended workshops and conferences to expand her knowledge on how best to support women going through PPMDs so they can know they are not alone.
 When not carpooling, Lara loves to play tennis, read, and binge on Netflix.